 Students depend on such personal factors as social, academic, well-being (health), cultural background, proximity to lecture, financial situation, expectations, and on the spatial organisation of a building or a dwelling as being influenced by oncampus and off-campus housing to achieve success (Gifford, 2002).
 Gifford (2002) defines perception of students' housing as the feeling resulting from the perception of a positive balance between students' housing density and spatial organisation in relation to dwelling space.
 If students' housing preferences and actual housing situation (choice) differ greatly, students are likely to be dissatisfied with where they live (Richter 2004).
-In investigations, students' housing is tested against a real housing situation, while students' housing, on the other hand, can be defined more generally, without referring to an actual housing situation, as they depend much more on expectations and ideals (Mayer 2002).
+In investigations, students' housing is tested against a real housing situation, while students' housing situation, as they depend much more on expectations and ideals (Mayer 2002).
 Consequently, this chapter highlights some of the concepts and theory that are inherent in students' housing assessment as an attempt to review existing literature for the proposition of the research hypothesis.